mustachemo/Satellite-Image-Segmentation/README.md

 **Dataset Details**

 - Images with index 0-1002 have fine masks, while images from index 1003-3116 have coarse masks.
-- Training data includes 403 fine masks from index 0-402 and 2114 coarse masks from index 1003-3116.
+- Training data includes 403 fine masks from index 0-402 and 2114 coarse masks from index 1003-3116, totaling 2517 images.
 - The validation dataset includes 600 images with fine masks indexed from 403 to 1002.
 - the file `all_bbox.txt` includes bounding boxes of all satellites inside the dataset based on segmentation masks.
 It's in the form of a dictionary with the index of images as the key.
 Each bounding box has the format [max_x, max_y, min_x, min_y].

 ## Information

-- `model/bayesian_unet.py`: This attempts to implement a Bayesian U-Net model using MC Dropout.
+- `model/bayesian_unet.py`: This attempt was to implement a Bayesian U-Net model using MC Dropout.
 I couldn't get the model to train because of memory constraints.

 ## Acknowledgements